 These bag style carriers are a specific style and are NOT the same as the slings sold by Slingtastic.

 A bag style sling hangs low, needs a harness to hold a baby in place and has lots of excess fabric above the baby.

-A pouch fits snugly and supports the baby’s back and head, ensuring that you are able to position the baby so that the chin is not touching his/her chest and that the back is fully supported.
+A ring sling fits snugly and supports the baby’s back and head, ensuring that you are able to position the baby so that the chin is not touching his/her chest and that the back is fully supported.
 The careful fitting means that the baby will not be swinging from you or hanging low on your stomach

 If you have been given a pouch or sling and you are not sure if it is safe, do not use it until you have had time to check with a local sling meet, sling library or babywearing consultant.

 As with all baby equipment, it is important that you read the manufacturer's instructions that come with any sling, and use common sense when using a sling.